 Are there any known trends or any known demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in the registrant's liquidity increasing or decreasing in any material way.
-None Does the registrant currently has, or anticipates having within the next twelve (12) months, any cash flow or liquidity problems?
-No Is the registrant in default or breach of any note, loan, lease or other indebtedness or financing arrangement requiring it to make payments?
-No Has there been a significant amount of the registrant's trade payables have not been paid within the stated trade terms?
-None Describe internal and external sources of liquidity, and briefly discuss any sources of liquid assets used.
-The Group depends on both internal and external sources of funds.
+None Does the registrant currently has, or anticipates No having within the next twelve (12) months, any cash flow or liquidity problems?
+Is the registrant in default or breach of any note, No loan, lease or other indebtedness or financing arrangement requiring it to make payments?
+Has there been a significant amount of the None registrant's trade payables have not been paid within the stated trade terms?
+Describe internal and external sources of liquidity, The Group depends on both internal and external and briefly discuss any sources of liquid assets sources of funds. used.